Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Discussion

 Since $\text{Pe} \sim \VV \sim L^{3/2} $, the analysis explains the collapse reported in Fig.~\ref{fig:setup}(a) in the regime $\VV \lesssim 1$.
-However, the P\'eclet number determined by computing $D_L$ and $R_g$ numerically is $\text{Pe} \approx \VV/10$ (see SM, Sec.~II).
-Hence, by increasing $\VV$, at $\VV \approx 10^{-1}$ we are observing the crossover to advection-dominated dynamics, \emph{i.e.}, $\text{Pe}\approx 1$, where polymers do not have enough time to diffuse freely away from the approaching probe and suffer substantial conformational changes leading to stress accumulation.
-The quantitative difference between $\VV$ and $\text{Pe}$ shows that the threshold velocity $v^*$ cannot be identified with $v^P$ and suggests that a different kinetic mechanism is at work far from equilibrium.
+However, the data collapse continues outside of the linear response regime $\VV \lesssim 1$.
+Furthermore, the P\'eclet number determined by computing $D_L$ and $R_g$ numerically is $\text{Pe} \approx \VV/10$ (see Appendix B).
+Hence, by increasing $\VV$, at $\VV \approx 10^{-1}$ we observe the crossover to advection-dominated dynamics, \emph{i.e.}, $\text{Pe}\approx 1$, where chains do not have enough time to diffuse freely away from the approaching probe and suffer substantial conformational changes leading to stress accumulation.
+The quantitative difference between $\VV$ and $\text{Pe}$ suggests that a different kinetic mechanism is at work far from equilibrium.
+We note that the commonly used Weissenberg number~\cite{furst2017microrheology, chapman2014nonlinear, jain2021two} $\textrm{Wi} \equiv v \tau_f/\sigma_0$, where $\tau_f$ is a relaxation time of the fluid, would have a different scaling from the one we find for $\VV$ and $\text{Pe}$, because the typical size used to define it is the probe size rather than the size of a polymer.

+After the first crossover, the fluctuation enhancement scales as $\mathcal{U}^2$, similarly to what is found for a probe driven in a Gaussian field~\cite{demery2019driven}.
+This results from symmetry considerations, which we briefly mention here and develop further in Appendix D. In thermodynamic equilibrium $\text{Var}^\text{eq}\,\vec{r}_0 = k_BT/\kappa$, corresponding to a null fluctuation enhancement, $\Delta_x=0$ due the translational invariance of the canonical equilibrium distribution (conditioned on the probe position).
+Moreover, $\Delta_x=O(v^2)$ for small drag speed, as the variance is left unchanged by switching to a reference frame where $\vec{v}'=-\vec{v}$, ruling out a linear term in the expansion.